AlDanial/cloc/README.md

                              a performance boost at the expense of counting files with identical contents multiple times
                              (if such duplicates exist).
+   --stat                    Some file systems (AFS, CD-ROM, FAT, HPFS, SMB)
+                             do not have directory 'nlink' counts that match the number of its subdirectories.
+Consequently
+                             cloc may undercount or completely skip the contents of such file systems.
+This switch forces File::Find to stat directories to obtain the correct count.
+File search spead will decrease.
+                             See also --follow-links.
    --stdin-name=&lt;file&gt;       Give a file name to use to determine the language
                              for standard input.
 (Use - as the input name to receive source code via STDIN.)